RodriFS/robot-hunt/README.md

 # Contributing

 Any contribution is welcome!, feel free to modify this game and make it your own.
-I hope you have as much fun doing it as i had.
+I hope you have as much fun doing it as I had.